Apply to the Residency

 Additional Application Materials

 In addition to the application materials required by the Admissions Office, please also submit copies of the following items to the Admissions Office (as applicable to you):

 - Verification of your clinical training.
 (A summative evaluation of internship training from the clinical program director will be requested once the applicant has been admitted)

-Applicants selected for interviews will be invited to participate in an interview day during January and February.
+Applicants selected for interviews will be invited to participate in an interview day during December or January.